 - Some GP surgeries in the UK do not allow pharmacies to order a repeatable NHS prescription on the patient’s behalf.
 In this case, patients may receive reminders from pharmacies to order their medication; however, this has to be done by patients themselves.

-I mentioned at the beginning of this post that broadly, you can have NHS prescriptions delivered by a local pharmacies (including larger multiple pharmacies like Boots and Lloyds) ‘door to door‘ and/or by a distance-selling pharmacies, such as internet pharmacies by post.
-Delivery of prescriptions by post is offered by all major pharmacy chains in the UK.
+I mentioned at the beginning of this post that broadly, you can have NHS prescriptions delivered by a local pharmacies (including larger multiple pharmacies like Boots and Lloyds) ‘door to door’ and/or by a distance-selling pharmacies, such as internet pharmacies by post.
+All major pharmacy chains offer delivery of prescriptions by post in the UK.

 Local pharmacies ‘door to door’ service